gradle/actions/docs/deprecation-upgrade-guide.md

 To convert your workflows, replace any steps using the `arguments` parameter with 2 steps: one to `setup-gradle` and another that runs your Gradle build.

-For example, if your workflow looks like this:
+For example, given a workflow like this:

 ```
 steps: